What Are Crypto Trading Bots?

 Is Automated Trading Profitable?

-When placing large volumes of orders over a short time span, it becomes possible to rack up profits by squeezing out small gains on each trade.
-Of course, losses could quickly mount as well.
+A crypto trading bot may be profitable when used carefully and under the right circumstances.
+When placing large volumes of orders over a short time span, it is possible to rack up profits by squeezing out small gains on each trade.
+Of course, losses could mount quickly as well.

 How to Choose a Crypto Trading Bot

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.